cklewar/dsa/README.md

   - Binary search
   - Two pointers

-* If asked for all permutations/subsets then
+* If all permutations/subsets then
   - Backtracking

 * If given a tree then